bino282/bert4news/README.md

-# BERT for Vietnamese on more 20 GB news dataset
+# BERT for Vietnamese is trained on more 20 GB news dataset

 Apply for task sentiment analysis on using [AIViVN's comments dataset](https://www.aivivn.com/contests/6)